Ellen White Investigation

 Testimony of Jesus = Spirit of Prophecy = ?

 According to SDA doctrine, the true remnant church must have a prophet.
 This argument was introduced as early as 1855.
 After its formation in 1863, the SDA Church recognized Ellen White as having the prophetic gift.
-For many years the SDA church boasted that the prophetic gift must be active in the church--in other words, there must be a living prophet in the remnant church.
-Some of Ellen White's books--the forerunners to the Conflict of the Ages series--were entitled Spirit of Prophecy, and as noted above, Mrs. White and other Church leaders frequently referred to her testimonies (written or verbal) as the Spirit of Prophecy.
+For many years, the sect proclaimed that the prophetic gift must be active in the church—in other words, there must be a living prophet in the remnant church.
+Some of Ellen White's books—the forerunners to the Conflict of the Ages series—were entitled Spirit of Prophecy, and as noted above, Mrs. White and other SDA corporate leaders frequently referred to her testimonies (written or verbal) as the Spirit of Prophecy.

 Testimony of Jesus = Spirit of Prophecy = Ellen G. White